“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.” John 10:10 NIV

 "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you hope and a future."
 Jeremiah 29:11 NIV

 The Lord knew all along that sin was crouching at our door and bidding for our attention.
-He knew Evil's plan was to distract us from our Lord, and in doing so, we would forget to shut the door all the way and bolt-lock it after us.
+He knew Evil's plan was to distract us, and in doing so, we would forget to shut the door all the way and bolt-lock it after us.

 He also knew that EVEN IF we had done everything right and put padlocks on every door and window, Evil would slip down the fireplace to get into our homes.
 It was there, after all, to steal the hearts and minds of our children and of our family.

 But, God was faithful.
-He knew this would be a big test caused by one of the worst storms our family had ever encountered.
+He knew this would be a big test caused by one of the worst storms our family would ever encounter.
 He reassured me that He was still there and wasn't going anywhere.
 "Take your eyes off the storm.
-Just keep them fixed on Me,and I will keep you safe," Jesus gently reminded me.
+Just keep them fixed on Me, and I will keep you safe," Jesus gently reminded me.

-Whether your family's struggle is with addiction or mental illness or any other type of life-challenging situation, God is there and He has a plan.
+Whether your family's struggle is with addiction, a wayward prodigal, or any other type of life-challenging situation, God is there and He has a plan.
 If you are dealing with some unexpected tragedy or crisis, you are not alone.
 May you know how very loved you are by a compassionate God who promises to be with you through it all.